AyushKatiyar13/Simple-calculator-using-PY/README.md

-Simple Calculator Program in Python
+# Simple Calculator Program in Python 🧮

+## Overview

-This Python script implements a simple calculator that can perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
-The user is prompted to select an operation and input two numbers, and the program will output the result.
-The user can continue performing calculations or exit the program by pressing 'e' or 'E'.
+This Python script implements a simple calculator capable of performing basic arithmetic operations such as addition, subtraction, multiplication, and division.
+Users interact with the program via a command-line interface, selecting an operation, inputting two numbers, and viewing the results.
+The script also provides an option to exit the program by pressing 'e' or 'E'.

 ## Code Explanation